darlastill/Darla-website/content/_index.md

   </head>
 <body>
 <h1>About Me</h1>
-    <p>{{< image src="https://i.imgur.com/iyUYhTb.jpg" width="24%" align="inline">}}</p>
+    <section><p>{{< image src="https://i.imgur.com/iyUYhTb.jpg" width="24%" align="inline">}}</p>
 <p>Darla is currently a <a href="https://sociology.arizona.edu/user/darla-still">PhD Candidate</a> at <a href="https://sociology.arizona.edu/">The University of Arizona in the School of Sociology</a>.
 She earned her Master of Arts degree in <a href="https://www.memphis.edu/sociology/graduate/placements.php">Sociology at The University of Memphis</a> in December 2014, where she also earned her undergraduate degree.
 Darla has a strong passion for finding answers to puzzles through her research skills.
 As a methodologist and computational social scientist, Darla is able to answer a multitude of research questions by matching each question to an appropriate analytical technique.
-Darla embraces the challenge of finding patterns in data, but by having a strong understanding of social relationships, Darla has a deeper awareness of human behavior, thus enhancing her empathy for the human experience.</p>
+Darla embraces the challenge of finding patterns in data, but by having a strong understanding of social relationships, Darla has a deeper awareness of human behavior, thus enhancing her empathy for the human experience.</p></section>